-Some people prefer grinders because it breaks down the cannabis more evenly, leading to a more even burn.
+Some people prefer grinders because they break down cannabis more evenly, leading to a more even burn.
 However, grinding down your weed too much can cause your blunt to burn more quickly.
 That's why others prefer to break down their cannabis by hand.
 Either method works; it's just a matter of personal preference.

 (Note: if you purchased a blunt wrap, there won't be any tobacco to deal with, so you can skip this step.)

 Use a sharp knife to cut along the edge or point of your cigar or cigarillo lengthwise.
+Specialized blunt cutters are also available and might be worth it if this is your go-to method of smoking.
 Once you've made the incision, use your fingers to gently pull apart and unroll the cigar.
-Then, empty the tobacco from the center of the cigar and throw away or set aside for later consumption if you want to use the tobacco for spliffs.
+Then, empty the tobacco from the center of the cigar and throw away or set aside for later consumption.

 Cigar paper can be challenging to work with, but moistening it can make the paper easier to shape, wrap, and work with.
 Plus, it can help to seal any micro-tears that may have occurred during splitting and emptying.

-Add the ground cannabis to the center of the tobacco leaf paper, spreading it evenly lengthwise until you've filled the paper with your desired amount of cannabis.
-While there is no “set” amount of cannabis to add to your blunt, typically, 1 to 2 grams should be sufficient to fill your paper, although certain blunt wraps may be able to hold more.
-After you've added your cannabis, roll between your fingers to ensure the weed is packed evenly before sealing.
+Add the ground cannabis to the center of the tobacco wrapper, spreading it evenly lengthwise until you've filled the paper with the desired amount of cannabis.
+While there is no set amount of cannabis to add to your blunt, 1 to 2 grams should be sufficient to fill the paper.
+YMMV.
+After adding the cannabis, roll the blunt between your fingers to ensure the weed is packed evenly before sealing.

-Once your cannabis is evenly distributed, it's time to roll and seal your blunt.
+Once the cannabis is evenly distributed, it's time to roll and seal.
 Tightly tuck one edge of the blunt wrap under the other.
-Then, lick the exposed edge lengthwise and seal your blunt.
-If your blunt rips or cracks during the rolling process, you can use a small piece of excess tobacco leaf paper to seal the tear.
+Then, lick or use your finger to wet the long side of the exposed edge and seal the blunt.
+If your blunt rips or cracks during the rolling process, use a small piece of excess tobacco leaf paper to seal the tear.

-To further seal your blunt and ensure a more even burn, you can “bake” it by running a lighter around the exterior of the blunt.
+To further seal the blunt and ensure a more even burn, you can “bake” it by running a lighter around the exterior of the blunt.
 Just make sure to keep the lighter a safe distance from the paper.
-You only want to use the heat to dry out the moisture and seal the blunt, not actually light the blunt and start smoking.
+You only want to use the heat to dry out the moisture and seal it, not actually light the middle of the blunt.

-Once you've rolled and sealed your blunt, you can either spark it and start enjoying your blunt or save it for later consumption.
+Once you've rolled and sealed it, you can either spark up and start enjoying your blunt or save it for later consumption.

-Yes, once you've rolled a blunt you can store it for future use.
-Depending on how long you're planning on waiting to light up your blunt, you may want to store it in an airtight container to maintain freshness and retain active cannabinoids.
+Yes, once you've rolled a blunt, you can store it for future use.
+Depending on how long you're planning to wait, you may want to store it in an airtight container to maintain freshness and retain active cannabinoids.

-The standard base amount is 1 to 2 grams of weed used to sufficiently fill a blunt wrap.
-Depending on the size of the blunt wrap or cigar paper you're using, you may be able to add more.
+Usually, 1 to 2 grams of weed will be enough to fill a blunt wrap.
+Depending on the size of the blunt wrap or cigar paper, you may be able to add more.

-While the notion of marijuana addiction is controversial, historically used for anti-marijuana messaging and propaganda, cannabis use disorder (C.U.D.) — in which an individual experiences withdrawal symptoms when they stop using cannabis, or cannot stop even when it interferes with daily life — is a growing concern as researchers learn more about the benefits and side effects of the plant.
+In addition to addictive qualities of tobacco products, cannabis use disorder (CUD) — in which an individual experiences withdrawal symptoms when they stop using cannabis, or cannot stop even when it interferes with daily life — is a growing concern as researchers learn more about the benefits and side effects of the plant.

-Smoking blunts, especially in moderation, has not been sufficiently linked to any of the major health risks associated with regular cigarette smoking.
+Smoking weed is not without risks.
+But smoking blunts, especially in moderation, has not been sufficiently linked to any of the major health risks associated with regular cigarette smoking.
 However, it's important to note that the consequences of long-term marijuana use are not known due to lack of research.
 Furthermore, the act of smoking marijuana blunts could also result in potential health hazards, and more research is needed to understand the effects of marijuana smoke on the cardiovascular system and the body as a whole.